Human rights in Hong Kong: Human rights under international law

 Although the right to health is contained in Article 12 of the ICESCR, there is again no entitlement as such in domestic Hong Kong law.
 However, Article 138 of the Basic Law requires the HKSAR to improve medical and health services by formulating policies to develop Western and Chinese medicine.
 Healthcare is provided by the government in the nature of "grace": the Accident & Emergency service and the in-patient (general acute beds) service provided by the Hospital Authority charges HKD180 per visit and HKD120 per day (plus HKD75 admission fee) respectively.
 95% of Hong Kong people depend on the in-patient service provided by the public sector and 30% on the out-patient service provided by the public sector.

+On February 11, 2026, a Hong Kong court convicted Kwok Yin-sang, the father of US-based democracy campaigner Anna Kwok, under the National Security Law, setting a precedent as the first such conviction of a family member of an exiled activist.
+The conviction, for handling funds tied to his daughter's activism, highlights China's increasing use of transnational repression.
+Human Rights Watch condemned the ruling as collective punishment and called for Kwok's release.
+There have been rising international demands for sanctions against officials responsible for such repression.